daschl/couchbase-java-query/README.md

 - make unit test env more flexible (variable host,...)
 - maybe also add a streaming api for responses once the other stuff is done and reasonably stable.
 - Provide a building mechanism to customize settings and also use a factory for the couchbase client.
+- Upgrade to 1.2 once released so we can use the callbacks and add metrics.